 Heat butter in a medium, heavy-bottomed saucepan over medium-high heat.
 Add onions and cook for several minutes, stirring occasionally, until the edges begin to turn slightly brown.

-Add mushrooms, cover with a lid and cook for three to four minutes, stirring now and then, until the mushrooms are turning golden brown and have given up some of their juices.
+Add mushrooms, cover with a lid and cook for three to four minutes, turning mushrooms over once or twice, until the mushrooms are turning golden brown and have given up some of their juices.

 Remove lid, add garlic and stir.
 Sprinkle with 1/2 teaspoon (or to taste) of salt and a few grinds of pepper and cook for a minute or two longer, until the juices have started to evaporate and concentrate.
 Add Worcestershire sauce, stir and remove from heat.